FAQ

 • Over 1 in 4 (26%) Canadian adults have a high risk of having or developing obstructive sleep apnea (Canadian Lung Association)

-Private insurance coverage for sleep testing and equipment varies from company to company and also depends on the plan you have with the private insurance company.
-From our experience, the cost of the treatment equipment is covered at 80-100% by private insurance companies in Quebec.
-This is usually the most expensive part of the process.
-The cost of sleep testing is a different matter.
-Some private insurance companies in Quebec cover the testing (at 50-100%) and others do not cover it at all.
+In regard to the sleep test, some private insurance plans in Quebec cover the testing (at 50-100%) and others do not cover it at all.
 If the sleep testing is not covered by your insurance company we recommend trying to use the receipt from the test with your income tax.
 The sleep test is usually the least expensive part of the process.
-We recommend contacting your insurance company before you come to our office for your appointment.
+We recommend contacting your insurance company for information before your appointment.